Balkans Rail Adventure

 Experience Overview

-Get an authentic taste of the Balkans, journeying through the heart of the region on this fast-paced rail adventure.
-Travel from Slovenia to Kosovo, via Croatia, Bosnia and Herzegovina, Montenegro, Serbia & North Macedonia, ticking off bucket-list sites and getting to grips with the historic and modern culture of the former Yugoslavia.
-Explore lesser-travelled cities as well as areas of rural beauty, hopping on and off soviet-era trains and refuelling with authentic local food and drink.
+Get an authentic taste of the Balkans as you journey through the heart of the region on this fast-paced rail adventure.
+Travel from Slovenia to Kosovo via Croatia, Bosnia and Herzegovina, Montenegro, Serbia, and North Macedonia - ticking off bucket-list sites and getting to grips with the historic and modern culture of the former Yugoslavia.
+Explore lesser-travelled cities and areas of rural beauty, hopping on and off local trains and refuelling with authentic local food and drink.

-Explore by rail - Travel by local train, including the sleeper Bar to Belgrade line - one of the most scenic rail routes in Europe.
+Explore by rail - Travel by local train, including the Bar to Belgrade sleeper line

 Highlights